- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 801 Wheeling Ave, Cambridge

 The courthouse holiday light show is probably about as well known as the Dickens village itself!
-Over 60,000 colorful lights are synchronized to a variety of holiday music selections that include children’s favorites to Mannheim Steamroller.
-The hour-long light display loops continuously until 9 p.m., later on select weekend nights in December.
+Over 66,000 colorful lights are synchronized to a variety of holiday music selections that include children’s favorites to Mannheim Steamroller.
+The hour-long light display loops continuously until 9 p.m., which is extended to 11:00 p.m. on holidays.

 More Things to do in Cambridge

 Let’s learn a bit more of the area’s important heritage with a stop at The National Museum of Cambridge Glass.

 This museum is a must for anyone interested in glassware or history, plus, you’ll find the largest collection of Cambridge Glass you’ll ever see under one roof.